sheffield-bioinformatics-core/data-formatting/slides.md

 ---

-# But tools like R have been around for years; why is this still an issue?

-- R is only part of the solution
-- Need complete control over the files and data associated with your project
-- R cannot read any file as if by magic

----

 # Are spreadsheets programs like Excel evil?

 - ....Not neccesarily.
 - Often much more convenient to eye-ball a spreadsheet and get an overall impression of your data.
 - But they have *limitations* making them not ideal for large-scale analyses.
 - Doing things by-hand only invites you to make copy-and-paste errors etc
+- R cannot read all files as if by magic

 ---